free-drones/drone_interactive_map/Readme.md

 # Starting the application

 Via RISE server
-Starta Dronelink
+Start Dronelink
-1. Open VPN till RISE server
+1. Open VPN to RISE server
-2. SSH till server: ssh pum01-23@10.44.170.10
+2. SSH to the server: ssh pum01-23@10.44.170.10
-3. Byt folder:  cd rise_drones/src/app/
+3. Change folder:  cd rise_drones/src/app/
-4. Starta Dronelink : python app_drone_link.py
+4. Start Dronelink : python app_drone_link.py

-Starta simulerade drönare
+Start simulated drones
-5. Navigera till hemsidan c2m2 : skriv "10.44.170.10" i webbläsaren
+5. Navigated to the website c2m2 : URL "10.44.170.10"
-6. Starta simulerade drönare:  Klicka / -> tasks -> / -> start SITL+DSS (antingen 1 eller 3)
+6. Start simulated drones:  Click / -> tasks -> / -> start SITL+DSS (Either 1 or 3)

-Starta Backend
+Start Backend
 7.1.
-Skapa virtual enviroment: python -m venv venv 7.2.
-Starta virtual enviroment: venv\scripts\Activate.ps1 7.3.
-Ladda ned alla requirements : pip install -r .\requirements.txt
+Create a virtual environment: python -m venv venv 7.2.
+Start the virtual environment: venv\scripts\Activate.ps1 7.3.
+Install all requirements : pip install -r .\requirements.txt
-8. Starta backend : python .\run_RDS_and_IMM.py eller python3 .\run_RDS_and_IMM.py
+8. Start backend with RDS : python .\run_RDS_and_IMM.py or python3 .\run_RDS_and_IMM.py

-Konfigurera drönare
+8.1 Start backend without RDS : python .\IMM_app.py or python3 .\IMM_app.py

+Configure drones
-9. Starta QGroundcontrol
+9. Start QGroundcontrol
-9.1 (Om första gången) - Sätt Firmware till Ardupilot och Typ till Multirotor
+9.1 (If first time) - Set "Firmware" to Ardupilot and "Typ" to Multirotor
-10. Klicka på loggan uppe till vänster -> application settings -> Comm Links -> Add
+10. Click on the top left logo -> application settings -> Comm Links -> Add
-11. För varje drönare som ska läggas till: Name: godtyckligt, Type: TCP, Server Adress: 10.44.170.10
+11. For each drone that will be added: Name: arbitrarily, Type: TCP, Server Address: 10.44.170.10
-12. Port: [17781, 17783 eller 17785] beroende på drönarnummer (om man startar 3 st).
-17787 om man startar 1.
+12. Port: [17781, 17783 or 17785] depending on the amount of drones (if you start 3).
+17787 if you start 1.
-Om detta inte funkar kan port hittas under mavproxy.py processen i c2m2 (en rad per drönare).
-Använd då den "lediga" porten (dvs den som inte används av motsvarande DSS process i raderna under).
+If this does not work the port can be found under the mavproxy.py process in c2m2 (one row per drone).
+Use the "free" port (The one which is not used in the corresponding DSS).
-13. Efter att drönaren är skapad.
-Klicka på "ditt drone name" -> connect.
+13. After the drone is created click on "yourdronename" -> connect.
-14. Återvänd till startskärmen (back uppe till vänster)
-15. Sätt drönaren i Guided mode genom att klicka på "stabilize" (eller liknande) uppe till vänster -> ändra till guided.
+14. Return to the homescreen (top left).
+15. Put the drone in Guided mode by clicking on "stabilize" then change it to guided.

-Starta Frontend
+Start Frontend
-15. Ändra "Testing" till false i App.js under front-end/react-base/src/JS
+15. Change the "testing" flag to false in App.js under front-end/react-base/src/JS.
-16. Navigera till React-base i projectfoldern.
+16. Navigate to React-base.
-17. Starta terminal och skriv "npm start"
+17. Start a terminal and write "npm start"
-Nu borde hemsidan nås via "http://localhost:3000/StartUp"
+You can now access the website on "http://localhost:3000/StartUp"
+18. If you want the application to be able to access your location (Chrome) you need to change the following flag: chrome://flags/#unsafely-treat-insecure-origin-as-secure